Undoubtedly, the Manaslu Circuit Trek is getting more and more popular as a new trekking destination in Nepal.

 The Manaslu Circuit trail passes through landscapes varying from the subtropical to high alpine meadows.
 Manaslu Circuit Trek leads you to the high land attached to Tibet.
 Here you’ll mostly get to experience Tibetan-influenced cultures and traditions among with others.

 Along the Manaslu Circuit trek, you’ll travel into the Himalayan region to have an amazing experience.
 You will have an opportunity to see beautiful landscapes with a variety of endemic flora and fauna.

 Manaslu Circuit Trek Distance

 The Manaslu Circuit trek begins from Arughat of the Gorkha district.
-The final point of the trek is Besisahar, the starting point of the popular Annapurna Circuit trek.
-The total distance cover during the trek is 177 km.
+The final point of the trek is Besisahar, the starting point of another most popular Annapurna Circuit trek.
+The total distance cover during the trek is about 177 kilometers.

 The highest point of trek tends to be Larkya La Pass-one of the dramatic pass in the Himalayas of Nepal.
 To cross this pass it is challenging but you’ll be blessed with some of the best views of Mt.
 Manaslu and the nearby peaks.

 You might get a little difficult for the first few days on the trail.
 As the trails are narrow and uneasy to walk.
 But walking from low to highland is really enchanting.

 The typical round Manaslu Circuit trip takes around 17 days, the actual distance you’ll be covering each day will be approximately 15-20 km.